Loss of appetite

 - Actinomycosis, a rare type of bacterial infection

-- Addison disease, a hormonal (endocrine) disorder involving destruction of the adrenal glands
+- Addison disease, an auto-immune disease involving damage to the adrenal glands

 - Alcoholic liver disease